thekopiman/LegacyCNN/README.md

         )
 ```

-Then, a basic `F.pad(x, (p, 0))` (Left pad) will be applied to the input before `matmul`.
+Then, a `F.pad(x, (p/2, p/2), "reflect)` will be applied to the input before convolution.
 The value of p is selected such that the output dimension is equal to the input dimension.

 Likewise, the other layers utilised by speechbrain models (eg. `Conv2d`) are different as well.
 However, this repo will not replicate them.
 Only `Conv1d` will be replicated in C++.